sfilippone/psblas3/test/computational_routines/spmm/README.md

 Steps to reproduce the tests:
 - Compile the code using ``` make ```
 - Insert the matrix files inside the matrix/ directory (or create one if it doesn't exists; psblas3/test/spmm/matrix/)
-- Launch the script autotest.sh
+- Launch the script autotest.sh (Still not implemented)
 - Check the output log file test_log.txt to collect results

 ## Test goal